DSaurus/Human4DiT/README.md

     --download-nums DOWNLOAD_NUMS
 ```

-For cookies, you should open your browser and sign in [BiliBili]("https://www.bilibili.com/) to get BiliBili cookie.
+For cookies, you should open your browser and sign in [www.bilibili.com]("https://www.bilibili.com/) to get BiliBili cookie.
 If you don't have cookies, you can still download videos.
 However, the resolution will be limited in 720P.

 ### Cut Videos

-We use ```ffmpeg+NVENC``` (CUDA) to cut videos, which is much more efficient than CPU.
+We use ```ffmpeg+NVENC```(CUDA) to cut videos, which is much more efficient than CPU.
 If you only has CPU, you should open ```video_cut.py``` and change ```hevc_nvenc``` in line 124 to other CPU-only encoders.
 Once you finished downloading videos, you can run the following code to cut videos.

 ```
 python video_cut.py --csv-file HUMAN4DIT_VIDEO_CSV \